ChristopherKlix/ascii50/README.md

 [bin, binary] # Changes ASCII codes into binary (base-2)

-[uhm?, help] # Shows a short 'tutorial' for the tool
+[uhm, help] # Shows a short 'tutorial' for the tool

 [source, sourcecode, github] # Shows the source code